CompPhotoChem/bachelor-qc-2/azobenzene/README.md

-# Excited-State Simulations of Molecular Photoswitches
+# Excited-State Simulations of Azobenzene-type Photoswitches
 ## Introduction

 **Photoswitches** are molecules that can reversibly change their structure upon exposure to light.